chua-n/chua-n.github.io/book/JavaWeb/Spring/IoC-上.md

 | Lazy initialization mode | [Lazy-initialized Beans](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#beans-factory-lazy-init) |
 |  Initialization method   | [Initialization Callbacks](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#beans-factory-lifecycle-initializingbean) |
 |    Destruction method    | [Destruction Callbacks](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#beans-factory-lifecycle-disposablebean) |

-> In addition to bean definitions that contain information on how to create a specific bean, the `ApplicationContext` implementations also permit the registration of existing objects that are created outside the container (by users).
-This is done by accessing the ApplicationContext’s `BeanFactory` through the `getBeanFactory()` method, which returns the `DefaultListableBeanFactory` implementation. `DefaultListableBeanFactory` supports this registration through the `registerSingleton(..)` and `registerBeanDefinition(..)` methods.
-However, typical applications work solely with beans defined through regular bean definition metadata.

 A bean definition is essentially a recipe for creating one or more objects.
 The container looks at the recipe for a named bean when asked and uses the configuration metadata encapsulated by that bean definition to create (or acquire) an actual object.